openstack/adjutant/doc/source/devstack-guide.rst

 be found `here <https://opendev.org/openstack/adjutant-ui>`_.

-If you do set this up, you will want to edit the default Adjutant conf to so that the TOKEN_SUBMISSION_URL is correctly set to point at your Horizon.
+If you do set this up, you will want to edit the default Adjutant conf to so that the value for `workflow.horizon_url` is correctly set to point at your Horizon URL.